qsantos/ripmors/README.md

 # ripmors

-ripmors is a Rust library for encoding and decoding international Morse code and several variants.
+ripmors is a Rust library for encoding and decoding [International Morse code](https://en.wikipedia.org/wiki/Morse_code) and several variants.

 It is _fast_: